Can I Use CBD and Drive?

 Types of CBD

-Isolate: Isolate, usually derived from hemp plants, is a pure form of CBD that contains no other compounds from the cannabis plant.
-It is a crystal form of CBD, often ground up and then sold in powder form.
+Isolate: CBD isolate is a pure form of CBD that contains no other compounds from the cannabis plant.
+It is a crystal form of CBD, often sold in powder form.

 Can you drive on CBD?